 The Teachers’ Center and the Beginning

-I taught high school chemistry, biology, and physics for eight years.
-Inspired by a course at Columbia Teachers’ College on Piaget, I conducted workshops during the summer on how elementary school teachers could engage students more with simple classroom science materials.
+I taught high school chemistry, biology, and physics.
+Inspired by an Educational Psychology course at Columbia Teachers’ College that included studying the Swiss psychologist Jean Piaget, I conducted workshops with teachers during the summer on how elementary school teachers could engage students more with simple classroom science materials.
+Piaget studied the evolution of logical thinking in children.
+Asking questions about science materials tests the level at which a child can reason.
+The important thing is not to stress right answers but to engage students in questios and hypotheses.
+Which will win the race, a large ball or a small ball?
+Why?
+Piaget asked children which vessel held more water, the tall cylendar or the short beaker.
+The answer was they hold the same.
+Piaget called this understanding Conservation of Volume.
+At a certain age the child can understand.
+Until then the taller vessel holds more.
+No right answers, just fun discussing.
+Surprise when the water from the tall cylindar is poured into the short beaker.
 Has a lot to do with how to ask questions, how to listen, and how to sustain an dialogue and engagement.
 I founded a Teachers’ Center that featured these workshops as well as ones on the New Math.
 The New Math has to do with using colored sticks of various sizes, Cuisenaire Rods, to represent numbers.
 The workshops needed a Center.

 Renting Out the Venue and Catering

-I was completely surprised when I started getting calls from my clubs and others to rent the house for parties.
-When they brought in caterers to serve foods, I figured I could do that.
-I poured over many books to learn how to cook, eventually being taught by top chefs too.
-I found I had an eye for decorating foods and venues.
+I conducted workshops all summer, but I was completely surprised when I started getting calls from my clubs and others to rent the house for parties.
+When they brought in caterers to serve foods or did the catering themselves, I figured I could do that.
+I poured over many books to learn how to cook, eventually finding occasions to learn from top chefs .
+I found I had an eye for decorating foods and venues and a skill for cooking.

 The success of the business afforded me wonderful experiences for notable clients.
-I catered parties this way for Jackie Onassis, Kiss Rock Group, Woody Allen, New York Magazine, David Bowie, and many others.
+I catered parties this way for Jackie Onassis, Kiss Rock Group, Woody Allen, New York Magazine, David Bowie, the Girl Scauts of America, and many others.

 The Era of Mansions Catering